AshaneH/mshprescribe-app/README.md

 # MSHPrescribe Mobile App

+> **⚠️ UNOFFICIAL PROJECT** - This app is independently developed and not affiliated with Metro South Health or Queensland Health.

 A native Flutter mobile application for [mshprescribe.com](https://mshprescribe.com), providing Queensland Health clinicians with offline access to evidence-based clinical guidelines, calculators, and prescribing information.

 ## Features